madec-project/ezvis/README.md

-`$year` indicates to create a `year` property at the document's root, and the [`get` JBJ action](https://github.com/castorjs/node-jbj#get) points to the location of the source field in the same `$document.
+`$year` indicates to create a `year` property at the document's root, and the [`get` JBJ action](https://github.com/castorjs/node-jbj#get) points to the location of the source field in the same document.

 All [JBJ actions](https://github.com/castorjs/node-jbj#actions) are applicable, and for example a `"cast": "number"` after the `get` action will